Experienced Welding Accident Lawyer in NYC

 “All persons engaged in welding or flame-cutting operations shall be provided where necessary with proper scaffolds installed and used in compliance with this Part.
 Such persons shall be provided with approved eye protection suitable for the work involved and appropriate protective apparel.
 When arc welding is performed near other persons, such other persons shall be protected from the arc rays by opaque screens or by approved eye protection.”WELDING INJURIES

 Despite the strict guidelines set by OSHA and the New York State Department of Labor, each year workers suffer serious injuries in welding accidents, including third degree burns, loss of vision, loss of limbs and death.
 Determining whether you are able to bring a claim for a welding accident requires a thorough understanding of the various laws of New York and New Jersey, in particular the Labor Law of New York §240(1), §241(6) and §200.
 The NYC welding accident lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have vast knowledge in these areas of law.DO I HAVE A WELDING ACCIDENT LAWSUIT?

-If you or a loved one has been seriously injured or killed as a result of a welding accident, it is critical to speak with an attorney who has a firm grasp of the various construction and labor laws.
+If you or a loved one has been seriously injured or killed as a result of a welding accident, it is critical to speak with an attorney who specializes in NYC construction accidents and has a firm grasp of the various construction and labor laws.
 The New York welding accident attorneys at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have an abundance of experience in representing injured construction workers.
 Please contact us today.